jinyangustc/event_detection/README.md

 ### Use the package as a library

-The core functions are also exposed as library to facilitate integration with existing analysis pipelines or UIs.
+This pacakge also provides a library to facilitate integration with existing analysis pipelines or UIs.
 ```text
 >>> from event_detection.corpus import Snippet
 >>> Snippet("hello, world", 123456789)